robert17/iotf-rtd/docs/devices/device_mgmt/requests.rst

 Device Actions - Reboot
 ----------------------

-The Internet of Things Foundation can send this request to reboot a device.
+The IoT Platform can send this request to reboot a device.
 The action is considered complete when the device sends a Manage device request following its reboot.

 If this operation can be initiated immediately, set "rc" to 202, if reboot attempt fails, the "rc" is set to 500 and the "message" field should be set accordingly, if the reboot is not supported, set "rc" to 501 and optionally set "message" accordingly.